abdoelsayed2016/TNCR_Dataset/README.md

 -->

 ## License
-The code of CascadeTabNet is Open Source under the [MIT License](LICENSE).
+The code of TNCR is Open Source under the [MIT License](LICENSE).
 There is no limitation for both acadmic and commercial usage.

 ## Cite as
 If you find this work useful for your research, please cite our paper: